openlibraryenvironment/listener-openurl/doc/openurls-for-reshare.md

     * `contextObject` -- the parsed context-object.
     * `reshareRequest` -- the ReShare patron-request object generated from the context-object.
 * `rft.genre` -- indicates the type of published resource the patron is seeking.
 Drawn from a small controlled vocabulary: `journal`, `article`, `book`, `bookitem`, `conference`, `preprint`, `proceeding`.

-**Note.**
-At present, `req.emailAddress` is a mandatory field, and no ReShare request will be posted without it.
-In some installations, it should be possible to discover this from the borrowing library's NCIP server given a valid `req_id`.
-In this case, the field should not be mandatory in the request.
-Some more thought may be needed here.

 ### Item metadata